CREATING A PODCAST IN GARAGEBAND

 - You can also perform very meticulous volume control on specific portions of your audio by using the Automation feature in GarageBand

-- Click 'a' to toggle the Automation function, or click 'Mix' > 'Show Automation'
+- Click 'A' to toggle the Automation function, or at the top of the screen, click 'Mix' > 'Show Automation'

-- Hold 'Command' and click on the beginning point in the timeline that you want to be manipulated
+- With your track selected, hold down 'Command' while clicking on the beginning point in the timeline where you want the audio change to begin.

-- While holding 'Command' click on the ending point in the timeline, and drag the points up (louder) or down (softer) to achieve the desired volume adjustment
+- Click on the ending point in the timeline of your audio adjustment, and drag the points up (louder) or down (softer) to achieve the desired volume adjustment

 - Splitting audio clips